Corgi & Pug Mix: Breed Info, Pictures, Facts, Characteristics

 Corgi Pugs generally get along well with other pets.
 As long as they’re introduced to them carefully and slowly, you should be fine.

-They can have a strong herding instinct, so if you have cats, then your Corgi Pug may decide to try and herd them up, which doesn’t always go down that well with the cats!
+They can have a strong herding instinct, though, so if you have cats, your Corgi Pug may decide to try to herd them, which doesn’t always go down that well with the cats!

-Adding a Corgi Pug mix dog to your family will require a fair amount of time and money, not to mention daily dedication for walks whatever the weather.
+Adding a Corgi Pug mix dog to your family will require a fair amount of time and money, not to mention daily dedication to walks, whatever the weather.
 Here’s what else you need to know about these characterful pups.

 Food & Diet Requirements 🦴